luandro/colmena-os/docs/30-implementation/ci-cd.md

 - Production run requires manual workflow dispatch or signed tag.

 ## Open Items
-- Ensure `test-pipeline.yml` calls the unified smoke test job before merges.
-- Update `build-and-push.yml` matrix to skip legacy frontend/backend-only builds.
+- Wire Playwright smoke artifacts into release notes for easier debugging when failures arise.
-- Watch for pkg_resources deprecation warning in supervisord image.
+- Watch for `pkg_resources` deprecation warning in the supervisord image.

 These items are tracked in [`../backlog.md#active-initiatives`](../backlog.md#active-initiatives); update the backlog when work progresses.